Posted by Communications Manager of Oracle NetSuite Social Impact

 About a year and half ago, SHIP expanded the clinic with the launch of a nonprofit organization.
 While the clinic continues to meet the testing and medical needs of people diagnosed with HIV, the nonprofit is focused on expanding the model by opening more clinics and training doctors how to treat patients with HIV.

 Cara O’Connor, who serves as SHIP’s Executive Director, says the nonprofit is also focused on harm reduction for people who use drugs.
 People living with HIV and using drugs are often turned away from rehab facilities.
 To combat this, SHIP is putting together a referral network so that they can access care.
 SHIP also runs a mobile phone project that sends patients reminders about medication and important appointments.

-For the last two quarters, SHIP has taken part in NetSuite’s SuiteVolunteer Pro Bono program, which matches the technical needs of the nonprofit with the professional skills of our employees.
+For the last two quarters, SHIP has taken part in Oracle NetSuite Social Impact Pro Bono services which matches the technical needs of the nonprofit with the professional skills of our employees.
 Together with a SuiteVolunteers team, O’Connor has moved her transactions completely into NetSuite and now has a balance sheet, income statement and chart of accounts.
 Soon, thanks to its most recent SuiteVolunteers project, SHIP will have a customized report for the organization’s largest donor.

 Looking forward, O’Connor says she has aspirations of being able to do project-based accounting to enable her to really communicate impact back to her donors.
 Further down the line, she’d also like to see the medical clinic move over to NetSuite, so that patient records, clinic inventory, and the organization’s finances are in one place.

 In the meantime, SHIP, through its clinic and the nonprofit, is committed to providing HIV care, building capacity, and testing innovative approaches, with an aim to get more people into treatment, and save lives.